-- You will be asked to remove jewelry and any removable metal objects.
-You will lie down on a table with your arms at your sides.
-Your caregiver may put padding and cushions around and under you.
-You may be given earplugs or headphones to decrease the noise of the MRI machine.
-The table will slide into the round tube in the center of the machine.
+- You will lie on a narrow table.
+You may be given earplugs or headphones to decrease the noise of the MRI.
+The table will be moved into the hole in the middle of the machine.

 Contact a caregiver if

 - You cannot make it to your procedure.